maxdug/maxdug.github.io/ethos/index.md

 <!-- C O N T E N T -->
 <div style="flex: 3 1 10%; max-width: 720px;  margin: 20px; padding: 0;" markdown="1">

+* Incorporate Personal Policies
+    * My more practical specific to me policies like I don't drink here or I don't loan money to friends or ...
+These are a great way to say no to people.
+You say I don't do XYZ, its against my policy.
+People tend to respect this more than a specific reason for saying no.

 # My Ethos {#myethos}
 I believe the purpose of life is to live - interacting with the world, eating, sleeping, and having fun.
 This is a collection ethical guidelines for my thoughts and actions, rather than ideals about how the world should be.
 I organize it here to help me organize it in my mind.
 (Lot's of organization needed)